urql-graphql/urql/docs/basics/mutations.md

 # Mutations

-Now that we know how to query our data we'll also need to know how to mutate that data.
+Now that we know how to query our data we'll also need to know how to mutate our data.
-We'll see how we can dispatch mutations to our back-end and view the result of these mutations.
+In this chapter we'll see how we can dispatch mutations and view the result of these mutations.

 ## React/Preact